John H. Groberg: Mission to Tonga

+Later church service

-Groberg served as a bishop in Idaho Falls from 1960 to 1965.
-He then returned to Tonga as president of the Tonga-Fiji mission, which included Niue, serving from 1965 to 1968.
+Groberg later served in the LDS Church as a bishop in Idaho Falls from 1960 to 1965.
+He returned to Tonga as president of the Tonga-Fiji mission, which included Niue, serving from 1965 to 1968.
 In 1970, Groberg became a regional representative with the assignment to oversee church's operations in Tonga.

 In April 1976, Groberg became an LDS Church general authority.
 In the mid-1990s, he was president of the church's Asia Area, where he was closely connected with the initial sending of church missionaries into Cambodia.
 He later served as president of the church's Utah South Area, where he was responsible for initiating programs for missionary work among the Latino population there, and attempts to ensure that English-speaking wards home taught the Latino members within their boundaries, even if they attended separate Spanish-speaking congregations.
 Groberg also served as president of the North America West Area from 1990 to 1994.
 In May 1992, Groberg presided over the organization of the San Francisco California East Stake, the church's first Tongan-speaking stake in the United States.
-In 2000, Groberg was called into the Sunday School presidency.
+In 2000, Groberg was called into the Sunday School general presidency.

 In 2005, Groberg was designated as an emeritus general authority.
 From 2005 to 2008, he was president of the church's Idaho Falls Idaho Temple.
 Groberg's parents also served as president and matron of the temple from 1975 to 1980.